By: Team AY1920S1-CS2103T-W12-4 Since: Sep 2019 Licence: MIT

 The view expenditure ranking chart allows the user to view the ranked expenditure trends.

-This feature is facilitated by AnalyticsFeatureParser
+This feature is facilitated by AnalyticsFeatureParser, ExpenditureRankingCommandParser, and ExpenditureRankingCommand.

 The arguments supported by this feature are: